Sunday, February 11, 2018

 ONE DOZEN BERRYS

-A dozen songs were recorded by Chuck during two recording sessions in 1957, providing us with another full album.
+Chuck recorded a dozen songs during two recording sessions in 1957, providing us with another full album.
 Below is a reorganized One Dozen Berrys (using existing cover) that could have been issued in early 1958.
 Like the previous entry, the original One Dozen Berrys and this re-imagined album share six songs.

 SIDE A